-Parent/Guardian Overview Brochures for ELD explain the CA ELD Standards to parents/guardians, providing insights into what students will learn and highlighting progression through grade levels K–12.
+These brochures explain the CA ELD Standards to parents/guardians, providing insights into what students will learn and highlighting the progression from kindergarten through grade twelve.

-A collection of resources that support the implementation of the English Language Arts/English Language Development (ELA/ELD) Framework.
+Collection of resources that support the implementation of the ELA/ELD Framework.

 Supporting Content Learning in the Secondary Classroom through Literacy: Resources for Science, Mathematics, History/Social Science, ELD, and ELA